 - Electronics, documents & emergency food: 1 – 2.6 kilograms.

-As you can see now, if you pack as a minimalist and do not mind spending a few extra hundreds (or thousands) on lightweight clothes & stuff, you can get the weight of your backpack down to 4 kilograms, including emergency food and water (half a liter in this case).
+As you can see now, if you pack as a minimalist and do not mind spending a few extra hundreds on lightweight clothes & stuff, you can get the weight of your backpack down to 4 kilograms, including emergency food and water (half a liter in this case).
 That’s pretty amazing in my view, and something that would hardly be possible ten, let alone twenty years ago.

 Having said that, keep on your mind that the key is to find the right balance of comfort and weight for your Camino.
-A lot of things can pack into an additional kilogram – five extra items of clothes, or a lot of cosmetics, or lightweight trekking poles & spare trousers for colder weather, or one book in print & some small musical instrument :).
+A lot of things can pack into an additional kilogram – five extra items of clothes, or a lot of cosmetics, or lightweight trekking poles & spare trousers for colder weather, or one book in print & some small musical instrument & a pajama :).
 No doubt you may walk the Camino without these items.
 Having them on you is perhaps worth the extra kilo or two though, but that’s a call you have to make…

 Hope this helps, and enjoy your Camino!
+Any questions, you can always contact me!

 Matej